unit57/660-v3/notes.md

 - 404 pages

-- validation for artists web page url (in contentful) -without https it it will tey to link locally
+- validation for artists web page url (in contentful) -without https it it will try to link locally

 - review required fields on contentful